adpablos/telegram_tools/README.md

-# telegram_tools
+# Telegram_tools
-It contains some useful Telegram tools such as users migration ...
+It contains some useful Telegram tools such as:

+- Set supergroup
+- Scrap members
+- Migrate channel to supergroup
+- Add members
+- Summarize